AdobeDocs/experience-platform.en/help/identity-service/api/getting-started.md

 ---
 keywords: Experience Platform;home;popular topics;identity service api;identity service developer guide;region
 solution: Experience Platform
-title: Identity Service API Developer Guide
+title: Identity Service API Guide
 topic: API guide
 description: Adobe Experience Platform Identity Service manages the cross-device, cross-channel, and near real-time identification of your customers in what is known as an identity graph within Adobe Experience Platform.
 ---

-# [!DNL Identity Service] API developer guide
+# [!DNL Identity Service] API guide

 Adobe Experience Platform [!DNL Identity Service] manages the cross-device, cross-channel, and near real-time identification of your customers in what is known as an identity graph within Adobe Experience Platform.